-Q-41.
+Q-42.
 Can I request a loan from the Plan?

 Yes, you can request a loan provided you are an active participant in the Plan.
 The minimum loan amount you may request is \$1,000.
 You can apply for a loan for any reason.
-A loan may not be taken from (i) your Roth Contribution account, (ii) your in-plan Roth conversion account, (iii) your RMH Account (if any), or (iv) your CCI Account (if any).
+A loan may not be taken from your Roth Contribution account or your in-plan Roth conversion account, and you may only have one outstanding loan at any time from the Plan.
+Effective for loan applications made on or after July 1, 2020, you will not be able to request a loan under the Plan if you are not eligible to contribute to the Plan (i.e., you are an inactive Participant in the Plan) and you are instead eligible to contribute to the 401(k) Plan or to another defined contribution plan of a Carle affiliate.
+To request a loan, access your account at the recordkeeper's website www.go-retire.com/Carle.
+Carle has retained

-You may have one loan outstanding under the Plan at any time.
-Effective for loan applications made on or after July 1, 2020, you will not be able to request a loan under the Plan if you are not eligible to contribute to the Plan (i.e., you are an inactive Participant in the Plan) and you are instead eligible to contribute to the 403(b) Plan or to another defined contribution plan of a Carle affiliate.
-To request a loan, access your account at www.go-retire.com/Carle.
-Carle has retained EPIC as the recordkeeper to process loan applications and to administer loans once approved.
+EPIC as the recordkeeper to process loan applications and to administer loans once approved.